 The list goes on, and there’s little doubt the rhetoric is beyond posturing.

-There are also threats which are less implicit, but nonetheless as concerning from the macro perspective of global security.
+There are also threats that are less implicit, but nonetheless as concerning from the macro perspective of global security.
 As an obvious correlation exists between political friction and buoyant trade between nations, the negative relations we’ve witnessed so far between America and its biggest trade partners bodes poorly.

 Take, for instance, Trump accepting a call from Taiwanese President Tsai Ing-wen.
 Irrespective of the reasons behind it, it is believed to be the first direct call a U.S. president or president-elect has taken from a Taiwanese leader since ties were severed between the two nations in 1979.
-This is a huge deal to China, which considers this a direct challenge to their “One China” policy.
+This is a huge deal to China, which considers this a direct challenge to its “One China” policy.
 The fact Trump would even go there is suggestive of the aggressive nature his foreign policy is likely to employ.

 Further insight on the future tone of Sino-American relations was on full display during the Secretary of State Confirmation hearings.
 On the topic of China, Rex Tillerson said Beijing’s ongoing island-building strategy—through which $5.0 trillion of trade passes annually—was illegal and “akin to Russia’s taking of Crimea.”
 Tillerson further stated his intentions to halt reef island construction and vowed that China’s “access to those islands also is not going to be allowed.”
-(Source: “Chinese Media Has Told Rex Tillerson to ‘Prepare for a Military Clash,’” Time, January 12, 2017.)
+(Source: “Chinese Media Has Told Rex Tillerson to ‘Prepare for a Military Clash,’” TIME, January 12, 2017.)

 As the reference title states, the Chinese were not impressed.